Solid experience heating logistics terminals using geoenergy

 Lessons learned from previous geoenergy projects enhance optimization

-Before launching the first joint project, DB Schenker’s representatives visited the S-Group’s logistics center in Sipoo to learn more about Adven’s hybrid plant, in which geoenergy plays a central role.
+Before launching the first joint project, DB Schenker’s representatives visited the S-Group’s logistics center in Sipoo to learn more about Adven’s hybrid energy solution, in which geoenergy plays a central role.

-Since operations were started up at the Vaasa terminal, Adven has been monitoring the functioning of the heating system and has further developed, among other things, indoor air quality, energy performance and the system’s efficiency.
+Since operations were started up at the terminals, Adven has been monitoring the functioning of the heating system and has further developed, among other things, indoor air quality, energy performance and the system’s efficiency.

 Lessons learned from the Vaasa terminal were carried over to the Pori terminal solution already in the planning and construction stages.